Ken Plum: Yes, Virginia, there is a Santa Claus

 Virginia should extend health insurance to nearly half its uninsured working poor by expanding Medicaid.
 Not only would more people have access to preventative care as well as treatment, but Virginians would get more of their federal tax dollars back and a boost to the economy with the health care jobs being created.

 None of these goals will be reached by simply wishing for them.
 Hard work, determination, and public pressure can make them reality.
 Just like in Santa’s workshop, there needs to be a lot of work done behind the scenes.
+Could this be the year I get what I want?

 Ken Plum is a member of the Virginia House of Delegates.